ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/fx/fx_step_6.md

 There is one thing that can't be done with JavaFX' CSS alone.
 When a task is completed it's appearance should change.
-There are already CSS classes for this, but they need to be added/removed:
+There are already CSS classes for this, but we need to add/remove them when the task gets completed.

     :::java
     completedButton.selectedProperty().addListener(new ChangeListener<Boolean>() {